-The minister admitted that overall rubber exports and prices have been affected by the ongoing Eurozone debt crisis, but he believes that the country’s rubber products have potential for growth both in production and industrial sectors, adding that the government had measures to handle the current situation.
+The minister admitted that overall rubber exports and prices were quite affected by the ongoing Eurozone debt crisis, but he believes that the country’s rubber products have potential for growth both in production and industrial sectors, adding that the government had measures to handle the current situation.

 While coping with the impact of external factors, the government at the same time is helping and creating opportunities for Thai farmers and rubber growers by setting up projects to maintain rubber price stability as well as to tackle falling rubber prices.

-Following the meeting, the deputy minister said the Henan commerce representative expressed interest in negotiating the purchase of more rubber products from Thailand.
+Following today’s meeting, the deputy minister said the Henan commerce representative expressed interest in negotiating the purchase of more rubber products from Thailand.

 Mr Nattawut said he was confident that Thailand, the world’s top rubber producer and exporter, would be able to achieve rubber trade agreements with several countries in the near future.